 Bhutan Transparency Initiative was founded in April 2013 by a group of volunteers who came together to establish a reference institution to put corruption under the spotlight by increasing transparency, integrity and accountability in Bhutan through the provision of policy-oriented research, development of training tools and facilitation of policy dialogue.

-As we look toward the future, there is a new perception and trends to open up wider political environment and space for better engagement and collaboration between the state and the non-state actors to tackle corruption issues in the country.
+As we look toward the future, there is a new perception and trends to open up a wider political environment and space for better engagement and collaboration between the state and the non-state actors to tackle corruption issues in the country.
 We know that there are still great challenges ahead in the fight against corruption.
 Eliminating corruption is never an easy job.
 It takes time, evolves great risks and demands unrelenting commitments.

 “With the rapid pace of economic development in our country, there have been changes in the thinking of the people with the influence of self-interest leading to corrupt practices taking place in both the government and the private sector.
-It appropriate steps are not taken now to stop this trend, it will lead to very serious problems in the future, for both the government and the people, in our country with a very small population.
-In this regard, it is the responsibility of every Bhutanese to act against corruption in our country” – Excert from Royal Decree issued on 31st December, 2005 by His Majesty the 4th Druk Gyalpo
+It appropriates steps are not taken now to stop this trend, it will lead to very serious problems in the future, for both the government and the people, in our country with a very small population.
+In this regard, it is the responsibility of every Bhutanese to act against corruption in our country” – Excerpt from Royal Decree issued on 31st December 2005 by His Majesty the 4th Druk Gyalpo